-Annually, Verda Healthcare will conduct an audit of delegated functions performed by the delegated group.
-If the delegated group sub-contracts with a Management Services Organization (MSO) to perform the delegated functions, the MSO performing the functions on behalf of the delegated group is audited.
+Verda Healthcare will conduct an audit of delegated functions performed by the delegated groups at least once a calendar year.
 Verda Healthcare's annual audit is a comprehensive review of the delegate's performance, including both compliance with applicable standards and the extent to which the delegate's activities promote the organization's overall goals and objectives for the delegated function.
 Annual audits will include a comprehensive review of UM, Claims, Credentialing, and PNO.